 Disclosure Can Be Helpful

 The decision about whether and when to disclose a diagnosis to a college is highly individual.
-Sometimes a student will mention the diagnosis during the application process in order to qualify for a particular support program, or to explain something unusual (e.g., a temporary drop in grades due to depression).
+Sometimes a student will mention the diagnosis during the application process to explain something unusual (e.g., a change of schools, a lack of foreign language courses due to a disability waiver or a temporary drop in grades due to depression).
 If a student will require accommodations in college, she should be prepared to provide documentation such as recent neuropsychological testing soon after admission.
 The college’s disability/accessibility office can guide the student through this process.
 Depending on her difficulties with social interactions, one option is for her to seek a single room in a residence hall as an accommodation.
 Also, many young women on the spectrum are attached to and soothed by animals, and can benefit from having an emotional support animal or residing on a pet-friendly campus.

 In considering accommodations and supports, keep in mind that the student may downplay her needs.
 As Haley Moss notes, “I don’t think I was honest with myself about what supports I needed.
 When you’re young you want to believe you can take on the world.
 My roommate thing was a disaster.
 They offered a single room but I said no. I didn’t want to be different or be an outcast.”
 It may sometimes be important for an IEC to gently challenge a student who is resisting supports and services that may be key to her success in college.